 14.Life below water

 Under this goal, the Kenyan government aims at fostering the development of seas, oceans and marine resources through their conservation and sustainable use.
-In Kenya, several nongovernmental organizations have come up with initiatives to conserve the ocean and lakes.
+In Kenya, several nongovernmental organisations have come up with initiatives to conserve the ocean and lakes.
 For instance, Sea Turtle Conservancy offers stewardship and management of turtles along the coastal region.

 15.Life on Land